Taitava/php-cachedcall/README.md

  - string `$method_name`: Name of the method from which you call `cached_call()`/`cached_static_call()`.
 You can use `__METHOD__`.
 Part of the cache key.
  - array `$parameters`: Any parameters you want to pass to $call function.
 Will also be part of the cache key.
 Use `func_get_args()` if you don't need to alter the parameters in any way.
  - callable `$call`: A function that will be called **if** no cache with a matching `$method_name`+`$parameters` cache key was found.
- - boolean `$enable_cache`: Defaults to true.
-Set to false if you want to temporarily test your code without caching.

 ## Limitations regarding `$parameters`
 Please note that the `$parameters` can only contain: